 - Key insights from her work at Sustainable Travel International (STI);

-- Which are her favorite books on tourism and sustainability;
+- Which are her favourite books on tourism and sustainability;

 - What she’d do different, given the chance to start over again.